Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ### Design goals

 "Exposing" a `value` class is not a single entity.
-We have found (at least) four different scenarios that we would like to support:
+The following are some scenarios that we would like to support:

 1. Creating boxed values: for example, creating an actual instance of `PositiveInt`.
 2. Calling operations defined over value classes over their boxed representations.